By: Dr. Eeks

 A lazy Saturday scroll through Facebook and saw a friend died.
 My friend, now cold and stiff, tagged in the post by a family member.
 My eyes popped slightly, a rush of adrenaline.
 When was the last time I spoke to him?
 Jesus, Death?
 I thought he was doing well.

 Well, death doesn’t care if you’re doing well.
-Death can be a brick falling from the sky, a ruptured aorta, a rabid skunk, a total fluke, I thought as I read through each comment, nosily searching for a clue as to the cause.
-The normal condolences, one by one, like dropping black marbles in a jar.
-Not an ounce of creativity, and thank God too.
+Death can be a brick falling from the sky, a flip of a car, a new virus, a ruptured aorta, a rabid skunk, a total fluke, I thought as I read through each comment, nosily searching for a clue as to the cause.
+The normal condolences, one by one, one after the other.
+Like dropping black marbles in a jar.
+Not an ounce of creativity and thank God too.
 Rest in Peace.
 My prayers are with you.
 My thoughts are with you.
 He will be missed.
 One of the greats!
 You try to make a creative condolence and risk getting buried yourself.
 Worse yet if you attempt humor.
 Never attempt humor.
-And…not a damn clue either.
+And still not a damn clue.
 Illness, bus, suicide, drug overdose, murder…the why was dry.

 It’s insensitive to ask why.
-If he was a real friend, I’d already know and I damn well knew that.
+If he was a real friend, I’d already know, and I damn well knew that.
 But he wasn’t a real friend.
 His presence in my life was limited to Facebook, but we had a few good exchanges.
 I put the emotion behind his words, in his twinkly eyes, in the way his mouth might move and his hands would gesture.
-I knew about his struggle with depression and weight, and being a single dad, and having a daughter with anxiety.
+I knew about his struggle with depression and weight, being a single dad and having a daughter with anxiety.
 I knew he was an amateur comic and magician performing throughout New Jersey and New York.
 And he wrote a good joke or two…but he wasn’t hysterical.
 Nor did he make you uncomfortable, think too hard or want to kill him.
+But it was okay.

 Does anyone know what happened?
 Man, he was the funniest person.
 I’m so sorry for your loss.